 Finding accommodation is not always easy, and even when you have a place to call your own you could face problems unless you know something about your rights and responsibilities as a tenant.
 We’ve put together some information to get you started.

 We’ve put together some information to get you started.
-It is also available in leaflet form here: Fearless Flathunting and 10 tips for avoiding Housing Scams.
+It is also available in leaflet form here: Fearless Flathunting and 10 Tips to Avoid Housing Scams.
 If you find you need more help, or if you just want to chat things through before you make a decision then please contact The Advice Centre.

 Avoiding Housing Scams